Table of Contents

 - Practice Swings: Start with slow, controlled swings, gradually increasing speed and range of motion.

-Resource: Check out this video for a comprehensive golf warm-up routine: Golf Warm-up Routine (Example link – replace with actual resource).
+Resource: Check out this video for a comprehensive golf warm-up routine: Golf Warm-up Routine.

 Full Swing Drills for Limited Space